wp-plugins/custom-content-shortcode/readme.txt

 * Use the shortcode **[loop]** to perform query loops -- for example, display available products in a category, or excerpts of the 5 most recent posts.

 * Enable **gallery fields** for chosen post types, where images can be added, removed and ordered.

-	Currently, the images can be displayed using the native gallery, a gallery shortcode of your choice, or the *loop* shortcode for a custom layout.
+The images can be displayed using the native gallery, a gallery shortcode of your choice, or the *loop* shortcode for a custom layout.

 * Load page-specific **CSS/JavaScript** file or script from custom fields.